shivjeet1/auto-install/README.md

         }
 }
 ```
-#### NOTE: adduser can be only set to `y/n` indicating whether to add a normal user or not.
-If not willing to add user then leave `username` and `password` blank.
+**NOTE: adduser can be only set to `y/n` indicating whether to add a normal user or not.
+If not willing to add user then leave `username` and `password` blank.**

 - Do not forget to add root password in `config.json`

 - Next create a git tag

 `git tag autoins.lolconfig`

 `lolconfig` can be different in your case keep it as you like but do not change the `autoins.` part.

-- Now the
+- Now push the just created git tag.

+`git push origin autoins.lolconfig`

+**NOTE: By using git tag you can have your custom unattended installation iso in releases section for easy download**

-- Simply add, commit and push to the repository.
+- Simply add, commit and push `config.json`

 ---